menu

 Occupations and Workforce

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Towner is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Towner is a city of sales and office workers, managers, and construction workers and builders.
-There are especially a lot of people living in Towner who work in management occupations (20.50%), office and administrative support (20.00%), and sales jobs (13.00%).
+Towner is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Towner is a city of sales and office workers, managers, and professionals.
+There are especially a lot of people living in Towner who work in office and administrative support (23.12%), management occupations (18.59%), and food service (8.54%).

 Setting & Lifestyle

-Towner is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Towner doesn't have a public transportation system that people use for their commute.

 Demographics

 Towner is a somewhat ethnically-diverse city.
 The people who call Towner home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Towner residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Towner include German, Norwegian, Scots-Irish, Irish, and Icelander.
+Important ancestries of people in Towner include German, Norwegian, Irish, Icelander, and French.

 The most common language spoken in Towner is English.
 Other important languages spoken here include Polish and Spanish.